-Typically, we’ll bring a side dish to share, again, making it easier for the hosts rather than spending all day in the kitchen.
+Typically, we’ll bring a side dish to share, making it easier for the hosts than spending all day in the kitchen.
 We’ll arrive at 5:30 pm (1750 hrs), in time to watch and take photos of the sunset.
 No doubt it will be another lovely evening in the bush.

 Last night, Tom and I returned to Jabula Lodge and Restaurant on our own.
-We feel it’s important to support the restaurant in any way we can.
+We feel it’s essential to support the restaurant in any way we can.
 Dawn and Leon, the owners, have become special friends over the years.
 Dining there a few times a week, during times of Covid-19, is a small part we can play during these lean times for restaurant and shop owners.

 Besides, we always have so much fun there sitting at the bar.
 Tom sips on his brandy and Sprite Zero while I consume on my usual few glasses of low-alcohol, “extra-light” wine.
 There’s a steady flow of locals and visitors, and the conversations are always entertaining.